Khan/genqlient/DESIGN.md

 - Apollo does basically option 1, except with TypeScript/Flow's better support for sum types.
 - GraphQL Code Generator does basically option 1 (except with sum types instead of interfaces), except with unnamed types.
 It definitely generates some ugly types, even with TypeScript/Flow's better support for sum types!
 - Khan's mobile autogen basically does option 1 (again with unnamed types, and sum types).
-- gqlgen doesn't have this problem; fragments and interfaces don't need special handling by user-land server code.
+- gqlgen doesn't have this problem; on the server, fragments and interfaces are handled entirely in the framework and need not even be visible in user-land.
 - shurcooL/graphql uses option 2.
-- protobuf has a similar problem, and uses basically option 1 in Go.
+- protobuf has a similar problem, and uses basically option 1 in Go (even though in other languages it uses something more like option 3).

 **Decision:** In general, it seems like the GraphQL Way, and perhaps also the Go Way is Option 1; I've always found the way shurcooL/graphql handles this to be a bit strange.
-(It also requires a bunch of special handling for JSON decoding, although we may need that either way.)
-There's some question as to whether we need to generate types or not, but we can deal with that.
+So I think it has to be at least the default.
+In principle we could allow both though, since option 2 is legitimately convenient, especially if you want to use fragments as a code-sharing mechanism.

 ## Configuration and runtime